 A good agent is easily worth their price tag: They can get you a higher sale price on your home, while also eliminating much of the stress involved in a real estate sale.

 However, quality varies by the agent.
 I highly recommend comparing multiple agents to find the best fit for your situation, and to compare rates and service.

 It’s smart to meet with a few top agents before setting up interviews.
 Some of my clients have interviewed 5 or more listing agents before deciding, but 2-3 agents are probably enough.

-Clever has pre-negotiated a competitive 1.5% listing fee with its network of top local agents (much lower than the average South Carolina listing agent commission of 2.92%.)
+We pre-negotiate a competitive 1.5% listing fee with our network of top local agents (much lower than the average South Carolina listing agent commission of 2.92%.)

 You simply provide your information and explain what you’re looking for in an agent, and the service matches you up with realtors from name-brand brokerages (like Keller Williams and Re/Max.)

 Option 2.
 Sell without a real estate agent in South Carolina